Rhian Brewster: Loan to Swansea City

 On 7 January 2020, Brewster joined Championship club Swansea City on loan for the remainder of the season, where he reunited with former England U17 manager Steve Cooper.
 He made his debut for the club in the South Wales derby against Cardiff City on 12 January, which ended in a goalless draw, before scoring his first professional goal in a 2–1 win over Wigan Athletic at the Liberty Stadium six days later.

-In March 2020, the Championship season was temporarily suspended due to the outbreak of the Coronavirus disease.
+In March 2020, the Championship season was temporarily suspended due to the outbreak of the COVID-19 pandemic.
 Following the season's restart in June, Brewster scored two goals in a 3–0 win over Middlesbrough, increasing his tally to six goals in 12 games.
 Brewster finished the season with 11 goals in 22 appearances.

 Return to Liverpool

 Brewster returned to Liverpool following his loan spell at Swansea to begin preseason training prior to the beginning of the 2020–21 Premier League campaign.
 He appeared as a substitute in the 2020 FA Community Shield.
 The game ended 1–1 and went to penalties, with Brewster hitting the crossbar on his attempt, leading to Arsenal winning the shootout and lifting the trophy.